 Gettyimages.com offers premium creative content and editorial coverage, including video, with exclusive content, and customizable rights and protections.
 This site primarily serves more prominent enterprise agency, media, and corporate customers with global customer support from our sales and service teams.
-Customers can purchase on an ALC basis or through our content subscriptions, including our "Premium Access" subscription, where we uniquely offer frictionless access across all of our content in one solution.
+Customers can purchase on an ALC basis or through our content subscriptions, including our "Premium Access" subscription, where we uniquely offer frictionless access all of the Getty Images and iStock content in one solution.